Sekomer/Hitler-Sort/readme.md

 # Unique sorting algorythm created by two geniuses
- While creating this algorythm, we inspired from [Adolf Hitler][1].
-If you are not [Aryan][2] enough, you are dead.
+ While creating this algorythm, we inspired from [Hitler][1].
+If you are not [Aryan][2] enough, you are gone.
- If you are not following orders, you are dead.
+ If you are not following orders, you are gone.
  ---
  Inspired by [Stalin Sort](https://github.com/gustavo-depaula/stalin-sort)
 ---